akaktus/PokemonApp/README.md

 - I wrote my own NetworkLayer, because I need only three requests.
 For my needs it's enough.
 So I didn't use third party library for that.
 - I covered by unit test all view models.
 - I implemented search for pokemon list by name.
+- I created debouncer for searching pokemon by name.